 Mr. Leonard has been an employee of the Stark County Board of Developmental Disabilities since 1986.
 He started as a Physical Development Specialist with the Adult Services program (1986-2007) and also servied as a Service Coordinator.
 In this position he provided physical fitness and recreational skill programming for adults with developmental disabilities, and coordinated a variety of services for adults served by the agency.
 Ronald coached Special Olympics extensively during his employment as Physical Development Specialist.
 He was the Training Coordinator/Special Olympics Coordinator from 2007-2011.
 During this time he provided oversight for up to 35 coaches, working with 9 sports and over 300 registered Special Olympics athletes.
 From 2009-2011, he also acted as a Special Olympics Ohio, Area Co-Director, where he coordinated Specialy Olympics events for a five county area in Northeast Ohio.
 Since the fall of 2011, Mr. Leonard has taught Adaptive Physical Education for 5-21 year old students at the agency's Rebecca Stallman Southgate School.
 Ronald earned his bachelor's degree and Master of Science-Education from the College at Brockport.
 While completing his BS he was fortunate to perform his student teaching in Rio de Janeiro, Brazil.
 In 1984, he received the Department of Physical Education Scholar Award.

-Commander Schmoyer serves as the Department of Health and Human Services (HHS) Liaison Officer (LNO) to the Department of Defense’s (DoD) US Southern Command (USSOUTHCOM) in Miami.
-USSOUTHCOM’s area of responsibility encompasses 31 countries and 10 territories in Latin America.
+Captain Schmoyer, as Director of PET (Office of Pandemics and Emerging Threats) supports the Department's Secretary, Assistant Secretary for Global Affairs, and HHS' (Health and Human Services) operational and staff divisions (e.g., CDC, NIH, ASPR, FDA, etc.) in three areas internationally: Global Health Secuirty, Antimicrobial Resistance, and Pandemics and Emerging Threats.
+PET's main partners include the White House's National Security Staff, Department of State, Department of Defense, Department of Homeland Security, United States Agency for International Development, and embassies domestic and abroad.
+Prior to being at HHS/OGA/PET, Michael completed three years as the HHS/ASPR Senior Advisor and representataive to the Department of Defense’s (DoD) US Southern Command (USSOUTHCOM) in Miami covering 31 countries and 10 territories in Latin America.
 Other assignments have been as Deputy Director for the Centers for Disease Control and Prevention (CDC) Central America and Panama Regional Office in Guatemala and as Interim Director for the CDC Central Asia Regional Office in Almaty, Kazakhstan.
-Michael originally started as a Research Fellow with the CDC National Center for Chronic Disease Prevention and Health Promotion’s (NCCD) Division of Adolescent and School Health (DASH) Research Application Branch as an asthma researcher.
+He originally started as a Research Fellow with the CDC National Center for Chronic Disease Prevention and Health Promotion’s (NCCD) Division of Adolescent and School Health (DASH) Research Application Branch as an asthma researcher.
 He was accepted into the competitive International Experience and Technical Assistance (IETA) fellowship program where he served a 13-week TDY as the CDC/Central Asia Region Acting Deputy Director.
 Prior to his work at CDC, he was an instructor at several universities (College at Brockport, University of Rochester, University of Florida), working in public schools (teaching, extracurricular education, and assisting special needs children), and consulting for various NGOs (Catholic Family Charities shelter programs, AIDS Rochester, and the American Red Cross).
 CDR Schmoyer completed his PhD (Health Behavior; minor: Instructional Technology) at the University of Florida.
 He earned his BS (Double major in Physical Education & Health Science) and MSEd (Community Health) from The College at Brockport.
 His decorations include the USPHS Outstanding Service Medal, Commendation Medal, and Achievement Medal; he received an exceptional proficiency promotion to full Commander from Lieutenant Commander.

 Deborah C. Stamps